-This letter / report / serbficate shall not be reproduced (except in full version) without the written approval of the UL Company, ("UL").
+This letter / report / certificate shall not be reproduced (except in full version) without the written approval of the UL Company. ("UL")

-LETTERS / REPORTS / CERTIFICATES Lotters / Reports / Certificates of UL are issued for the exclusive use of the Customer to whom they are addressed.
-No custation from reports / certificates of use of the UL's name is permitted except by UL's express written authorization.
-Lotters / reports / certificates apply only to the specific meterials, products or processes tested, examined or surveyed and are not necessarily indicative of the application of application of the customer's right to clear apparet self-or or reports of the product in contractual responsibilities with regard to the quality / quantity of the goods in delivery not do they produce the Contractual responsibilities with regard to the quality / quantity of the Bublisty of UL to the Consomer in contract, ton (including neighbor necessary) of a stationary duty) or howspeers, and whatever the cause thereof, (a) for any special or discharged indicated or consequential damage of any nature whatevever, shall be limited to the amount of the fee paid in respect of the specific.
-Work(s) which give nise to such cleim.
-For Reports / Contincatos, roter to the UL VS Terms and Conditions.
+LETTERS / REPORTS / CERTIFICATES Letters / Reports / Certificates of UL are issued for the exclusive use of the Outsomer to whom they are addressed.
+No quotation from reports / certificates or use of the UL's name is permitted except by UL's express written authorization.
+Letters / reports / certificates apply only to the specific materials, products or processes tested, examined or surveyed and are not necessarily indicative of the qualities of apparently identical or similar materials, products or processes.
+Reports / Certificates of UL do not relieve sellers / suppliers from their contractual responsibilities with regard to the quality / quantity of the goods in delivery nor do they prejudice the Qustomer's nght to Giam against sellers / suppliers from their contractual responsibilities with regard to the quality / quantity of the liability of UL to the Customer in contract, tort (including negligence or breach of statutory duty) or howsoever, and whatever the cause thereof, (a) for any loss of profit, business, contracts, revenues, or anticipating savings; or (b) for any special indirect or consequential damage of any nature whatsoever, shall be limited to the amount of the specific Work(s) which give rise to such claim.
+For Reports / Certificates, refer to the UL VS Terms and Conditions.